Anders-H/BroncoSettingsParser/README.md

 - Escape sequences are not supported.
 Therefore a a name or a value of a setting cannot contain `<<<`, `>>>`, `/*` or `*/`.
 - Opening tags (`<<<Begin:Setting:Example setting>>>`) and closing tags (`<<<End:Setting>>>`) must stand alone on a row in the settings file.
+- The only supported datatype is `string`, but custom value parsers can be provided when [mapping](https://github.com/Anders-H/BroncoSettingsParser/blob/main/mapping.md) is used.

 ## Read a bronco file

 This is the sample file:

 ```
 <<<Begin:Setting:Setting 1>>>